-IUPUI is subject to and governed by the University Policy UA-03 "Policy Against Sexual Harassment," adopted by the Indiana University Board of Trustees on June 15, 1998, which sets forth the general definitions, provisions and
+IUPUI is subject to and governed by the University Policy UA-03 "Sexual Misconduct," a policy that supersedes the "Policy Against Sexual Harassment" adopted by the Indiana University Board of Trustees on June 15, 1998, setting forth the general definitions, provisions and enforcement principles regarding sexual misconduct on all IU

-On the IUPUI campus, the director for the Office of Equal Opportunity (OEO) is vested with the responsibility to ensure compliance with the University Policy UA-03 and the IUPUI Sexual Harassment Complaint Procedure described herein.
-In the performance of that responsibility the OEO provides information, education, and training on university policies and procedures regarding sexual harassment; serves as a resource to those who may be affected by sexual harassment; investigates and resolves all complaints of sexual harassment; and undertakes action necessary to eliminate offensive behavior.
-Justice requires that the rights and concerns of both the complainant and respondent be fully assured.
-The director of Equal Opportunity will make every effort to protect these rights, and to assure that no action is undertaken that threatens or compromises them.
+The director of IUPUI's Office of Equal Opportunity (OEO) is vested with the responsibility to ensure compliance with University Policy UA-03.
+OEO provides information and training about university policies and procedures regarding sexual harassment; serves as a resource to anyone affected by sexual harassment; investigates and resolves sexual harassment complaints; and works in conjunction with leadership to take action necessary to eliminate offensive behavior.
+OEO employees work hard to protect the rights and privacy of all concerned.